actualbudget/actual/docs/experimental/goal-templates.md

 This is an **experimental feature**.
 That means we’re still working on finishing it.
 There may be bugs, missing functionality or incomplete documentation, and we may decide to remove the feature in a future release.
 If you have any feedback, please [open an issue](https://github.com/actualbudget/actual/issues) or post a message in the Discord.
 :::
 :::warning
-All functionality described here may not be available in the the latest stable release.
+All functionality described here may not be available in the latest stable release.
 Use the `edge` images for the latest implementation.
 :::

 Create a template by adding a note to a category and adding a line that begins with `#template`.